Business Competencies Courses

 Business Case Development

-This 1-day course applies the process of benchmarking to purchasing.
-It includes purchasing-oriented case studies and exercises.
-This program will trace the process of benchmarking using a purchasing example, and includes a section on purchasing data research and analysis.
-A major portion of the program is devoted to creation and implementation of a supply management strategy.
+This 1-day course applies the benchmarking process to purchasing.
+It includes case studies and exercises focused on purchasing.
+This program will trace the benchmarking process using a purchasing example and consists of a section on purchasing data research and analysis.
+A significant portion of the program is devoted to developing and implementing a supply management strategy.

 As a result of attending this course, participants will: